cotse900/linguistics/jyutping.md

 - However, if I consider everything together, basically you can have
 1. use ґ only in an initial letter g in jyutping
 2. use в only in initials (w/gw/kw) and у elsewhere as the same as w/u

+## Summary
+- Basically most sounds are predictable/easy/found in other languages.
+It should have been an easy language if we only talk about speaking... or speaking without tones.
+- Words/tone-related minimal pairs/characters are out of the scope of discussion, but I can assure learners that homophones (same syllable, even same tone) are not so bad in Cantonese.
+As in many other languages, puns and naming culture often depend on sounds instead of characters.